joemasilotti/masilotti.com/_posts/newsletter/2025-07-07-hotwire-native-at-railsconf.md

 Hey y’all, who’s going to be at RailsConf this week?

-I’m hosting a **Hotwire Native workshop on Wednesday at 10:15am**.
+I’m hosting a [Hotwire Native workshop on Wednesday at 10:15am]({% link _pages/slides/railsconf-2025.liquid %}).
 And I’d love to see you there!

 During this two-hour session, you’ll build an iOS and Android app from scratch.
 You’ll learn the essentials, practical tips, and common pitfalls of building maintainable Hotwire Native apps.